anano303/soul-art/GA4_IMPLEMENTATION_GUIDE.md

 ### Test Purchase Funnel

-Complete a test purchase and verify all 7 steps fire:
+Complete a test purchase and verify all 8 steps fire:
 1. Add to cart → Check for "add_to_cart" event
 2. View cart → Check for "view_cart" event
 3. Begin checkout → Check for "begin_checkout" event
+4. Login during checkout → Check for "checkout_login" event (only if not logged in)
-4. Add shipping → Check for "add_shipping_info" event
+5. Add shipping → Check for "add_shipping_info" event
-5. View summary → Check for "view_summary" event
+6. View summary → Check for "view_summary" event
-6. Click purchase → Check for "click_purchase" event
+7. Click purchase → Check for "click_purchase" event
-7. Success page → Check for "purchase_complete" event
+8. Success page → Check for "purchase_complete" event

 ---